Orig Williams: Professional wrestling career

 Before leaving football, Williams had noticed the local crowds dwindling, with one of the major factors being the televised wrestling, which was being shown mid-day on Saturdays.
 He took advantage of this new fad, and began working as a wrestler and boxer in fairgrounds; though he nearly lost his job as he could not bring himself to take the hat around the spectators, as he believed it was akin to begging.

-By the mid 1960s Williams became the top-billing performer on the independent wrestling circuit.
+By the mid-1960s Williams became the top-billing performer on the independent wrestling circuit.
 As his career progressed he was invited to fight in India.
 While in India he wrestled the Bholu Brothers, and on one occasion he was awoken at night by Bholu Pahalwan who told him that the entire troupe was leaving for Pakistan as another promoter was offering more money.
 Williams went with them, spending another 18 months in Asia.
 Later in his life, Williams stated that fighting with the Bholu Brothers was the highlight of his career.
 Other tours saw him take in the Middle East, the Far East, Continental Europe and America.
 While in America he adopted the wrestling name, "El Bandito", due to his large handlebar moustache.

 As a wrestler, Williams played as a heel, the industry term for a villainous character, and enjoyed being physically imposing.
 He would hurl himself at his opponents and did not hold back his foot stomps on prone combatants.
 He believed in hard matches, and often quoted the old saying "If you can't stand the heat, get out of the kitchen", during his matches.
-Despite his hard-man image, Williams was a popular member of the wrestling community, and went on to promote several fighters including Adrian Street, "Mighty" John Quinn, Tony St Clair, Mark Rocco and Johnny Saint.